63rd Regional Support Command: Post-war History (1945–1962)

-Under the ROAD program (1963–1965)
+Army Reserve

+The 63rd Infantry Division was reactivated in February 1952 as a unit reflagged from the 13th Armored Division, and assigned to the Army Reserve, with headquarters in Los Angeles, California.

+ROAD Division Organization

 On 1 April 1963, the division was reorganized as a Reorganization Objective Army Division (ROAD) unit.
 Three brigade headquarters were activated and the Infantry battle groups were reorganized into six battalions.
 Two Armor battalions and five Field Artillery battalions were assigned to the Division.